linkerd/linkerd/README.md

 [![Docker Pulls][docker-badge]][docker]
 [![CII Best Practices][cii-badge]][cii]

-:balloon: Welcome to Linkerd! :wave:

-Linkerd is a transparent *service mesh*, designed to make modern applications safe and sane by transparently adding service discovery, load balancing, failure handling, instrumentation, and routing to all inter-service communication.
+** This repo is for the old, 1.x version of Linkerd.
+Linkerd development is now happening in the [linkerd2][l5d2] repo.**

-Linkerd (pronounced "linker-DEE") acts as a transparent HTTP/gRPC/thrift/etc proxy, and can usually be dropped into existing applications with a minimum of configuration, regardless of what language they're written in.
+Linkerd 1.x (pronounced "linker-DEE") acts as a transparent HTTP/gRPC/thrift/etc proxy, and can usually be dropped into existing applications with a minimum of configuration, regardless of what language they're written in.
 It works with many common protocols and service discovery backends, including scheduled environments like Mesos and Kubernetes.

 Linkerd is built on top of [Netty][netty] and [Finagle][finagle], a production-tested RPC framework used by high-traffic companies like Twitter,